 Scientific Rationale for Study Design

 This is a pilot study.
-The non-contact intervention is being used to evaluate HR, RR, and temperature in comparison to contact methods of collection.
-The non-inferiority study is being used to show comparison between the two methods to be within 20%.
-No potential problems are identified with the chosen study group.
+The non-contact intervention is being used to evaluate HR, RR, and temperature in comparison to standard-of-care contact methods of collection.
+The non-inferiority study is being used to show comparison between the two methods to be within 95%.

 STUDY POPULATION